FZU-N/URWKV/README.md

 ```

 > ⚠️ Note: If you encounter an error related to Ninja while compiling C++ extensions (e.g., Ninja is required to load C++ extensions), install Ninja with:  `sudo apt-get install ninja-build`

+### 🔧 Training Notes

+- **Training stability:** Instability observed in some training runs may be related to the CUDA environment or version compatibility.
+The cause has not yet been confirmed, and this issue remains under investigation.
+If you encounter it, please record your CUDA and PyTorch versions and GPU model to help with troubleshooting.

+- **Hyperparameter tuning:** Since we haven't done extensive hyperparameter tuning, you are encouraged to explore better configurations to potentially improve performance.

 ## Citation